- 19 Jul 2021

 Creating a BPMN Flow

-Business Process Modeling Notation (BPMN) is a standard notation system that is used to graphically represent business processes.
+BPMN (or Business Process Modeling Notation) is a standard notation system that is used to graphically represent business processes.
 Through the use of implementations in v6/v7, users are provided the ability to create Flows using BPMN steps in the Step Toolbox.
-Additionally, if desired, users may also Upload preexisting BPMN XML files into Decisions for conversion into a Flow.
+Additionally, if desired, users may also Upload preexisting BPMN XML files into Decisions, for conversion into a Flow.
 This allows users the ability to use BPMN as a base for laying out projects within the Flow engine.
 The following document demonstrates how to create a BPMN-based Flow in the Flow Designer.

 |ACTIVITY||Provides step to Call Activity which provides a method for performing an action.|